 How do I sign up?

-Call (416-392-4666) or email the City Clerk in charge of the Committee and register to speak at the meeting.
+Call (416-392-4666) or email the City Clerk in charge of Budget Committee and register to speak at the meeting.
 This may be done any time up to the day before.
-If you haven't registered in advance, it is still possible to request to speak at the meeting itself and your name will be added to the end of the speakers list.
+If you haven't registered in advance, it is usually still possible to request to speak at the meeting itself and your name will be added to the end of the speakers list.